godotengine/godot-website/collections/_article/dev-snapshot-godot-4-3-dev-3.md

 For Godot 4.0, we modernized the engine to make heavier use of multi-threading.
 The web was the last platform where multi-threading wasn't a given, but support for the required [SharedArrayBuffer](https://caniuse.com/sharedarraybuffer) feature finally seemed widespread (reaching Safari at last), so we decided to go all in and also make Godot's Web export multi-threaded by default, solving a number of audio issues we had in Godot 3.

-Experience has proven that even though SharedArrayBuffer *is* supported by all browsers nowaday, the condition it imposes on the web server that host the games are too difficult to uphold.
+Experience has proven that even though SharedArrayBuffer *is* supported by all browsers nowadays, the conditions it imposes on the web server that host the games are too difficult to uphold.
 For people who self-host, it's easy enough, but for people who distribute their games on publishing platforms like itch.io or CrazyGames, it's often outside their control.
 The requirements for SharedArrayBuffer (for security reasons) are also at odds with web game monetization options, such as advertisement or payment processing.

 So we've had to change course and do the work to re-add a single-threaded mode to Godot ([GH-85939](https://github.com/godotengine/godot/pull/85939)).
 The engine can now be compiled with `threads=no`, which disables all threading use and runs all logic on the main thread.